E-Invoicing in Malaysia

 Invoice Archiving

-All e-invoices validated by the MyInvois platform will be archived automatically by the IRBM.
+All e-invoices validated by the MyInvois platform are automatically archived by the IRBM.

 Suppliers and buyers then have the ability to retrieve those invoices in various formats, either using MyInvois web interface or via its API: